Machine Learning Algorithms

 • Decision Trees: Tree-like models for decision-making.

-• Support Vector Machines (SVM): Describes data using the method of finding the best hyperplane.
+• Support Vector Machines (SVM): Describes data by finding the best hyperplane.

 • K-Nearest Neighbors (KNN): Classifies data points based on their proximity to other data points.